causal-agent/programble.github.io/_drafts/freebsd-pf-fail2ban.md

 which adds banned IP addresses to a [PF table][table] called `fail2ban`.
-This on its own doesn't do anything but register the IP with PF, so I needed to add a rule to `pf.conf` to block the traffic.
+This on its own doesn't do anything but register the address with PF, so I needed to add a rule to `pf.conf` to block the traffic.